AfforditApi/slate/source/includes/Banking Meta Language Quickstart.md

 `4 out [1, 2] // true`

 the `in` and `out` operators can also be used to compare two intervals.
-For example,
+As an example,

 `[100, 120] in (1, 300) // true`

 ## 6 Equality Operators
 BML supports the equality operators `==` and `!=`.
 Any two compatible types can be compared using equality operators.
 The resulting type is always a `bool`.
-For example,
+As an example,

 `1 == 1 // true`
 `4.1 != 4 // true`